dpball/supremecourt/README.md

 Kleros is also able to provide the option "refused to arbitrate" which can provide a solution where unforeseen outcomes may have occurred.
 For example, think of an instance where a football match is cancelled because of coronavirus or the bet itself is unethical (e.g. asassination markets).

-In the future, where outcomes can be determined from an API - the use of [chainlink oracles](https://chain.link) may prove beneficial.
+In the future, where outcomes can be determined from an API - the use of [chainlink oracles](https://chain.link) may prove beneficial as an additional layer of security.

 ### Market Making